sunnywizy/alx-low_level_programming/0x14-bit_manipulation/README.md

-This will be updated later on in the future.
+This README file will updated once the projected is done.